 Sant'Angelo in Colle: warm and powerful south

-Where Montosoli shows the elegant side, Sant’Angelo in Colle – a village on the southwestern hills – is known for Brunellos of power and concentration .
-This historic Brunello area (many of the founders of the Consorzio in 1967 came from Sant’Angelo) is located on south-facing slopes that get plenty of sun and are influenced by Monte Amiata.
-The soils here are more clay and sand, which contribute to firmly structured, richer wines.
-Brunellos from Sant’Angelo in Colle tend to have deeper color, generous ripe fruit (black fruits, plums) and powerful tannins – in short, the most “muscular” style of Brunello.
-Yet there is nuance: many vineyards are around 300–400 meters above sea level, which means the nights still cool down enough to maintain balance.
-Producers such as Il Poggione and Lisini (both located near Sant'Angelo) have been proving for decades that this area can produce wines that are not only powerful but also complex and elegant in their prime.
-It is also home to some of the oldest Brunello vines; Il Poggione's famous 'Vigna Paganelli' vineyard (planted 1964) is located in Sant'Angelo in Colle and produces concentrated, classic Brunello that ages beautifully.
+While Montosoli displays the elegant side, Sant'Angelo in Colle —a village on the southwestern hills—is known for Brunellos of power and concentration .
+This historic Brunello region (many of the founders of the Consorzio in 1967 came from Sant'Angelo) lies on south-facing slopes that are fully exposed to the sun and influenced by Monte Amiata.
+The soil here contains more clay and sand, which contributes to robustly structured, richer wines.
+Brunellos from Sant'Angelo in Colle often have a deeper color, generous ripe fruit (black fruit, plums), and powerful tannins—in short, the most "muscular" style of Brunello.
+Yet, there is nuance: many vineyards are located around 300–400 meters above sea level, allowing the nights to cool down sufficiently to maintain balance.
+Producers like Il Poggione and Lisini (both located near Sant'Angelo) have been proving for decades that this area can produce wines that are not only powerful, but also complex and elegant in their prime.
+It is also home to some of the oldest Brunello vines; Il Poggione's famous "Vigna Paganelli" vineyard (planted in 1964) is located in Sant'Angelo in Colle and produces concentrated, classic Brunello that ages beautifully.

-Major producers (Southwest/Sant'Angelo in Colle): Il Poggione, Col d'Orcia, Lisini, Argiano, Tenuta di Sesta, Talenti, Giodo.
+Major producers (Southwest/Sant'Angelo in Colle): Il Poggione, Col d'Orcia, Lisini, Argiano, Tenuta di Sesta, Collemattoni, Giodo.

 Castelnuovo dell'Abate: balance between power and finesse

 From the heights of Castelnuovo dell'Abate, one looks out over valleys filled with morning mist.
-This southeastern zone of Montalcino is the warmest, but benefits from constant breezes along the Orcia Valley and cool air from Monte Amiata, which creates large temperature differences between day and night.
-These winds and cooling protect the vineyards from disease and preserve acidity and aromas, so that Brunellos from Castelnuovo can be both ripe and powerful and fresh and perfumed.
+This southeastern zone of Montalcino is the warmest, but benefits from constant breezes along the Orcia Valley and cool air from Monte Amiata, which creates significant temperature differences between day and night.
+This wind and coolness protect the vineyards from disease and preserve acidity and aromas, allowing Brunellos from Castelnuovo to be both ripe and powerful , yet fresh and fragrant.

 In the far southeast of the appellation, near the Abbey of Sant'Antimo, lies Castelnuovo dell'Abate .
-This is the warmest sub-area of Brunello: summers can be scorching hot and the Sangiovese effortlessly reaches full ripeness here.
-At the same time, the proximity of Monte Amiata and the open valleys provide cooling at night and sufficient wind.
-The result is a fascinating balance : Brunellos from Castelnuovo dell'Abate often combine the depth, body and rich fruitiness of a warm climate with the freshness and aromatic refinement of a cooler terroir.
-Wines from these slopes (150–400 m altitude) are generally darker in color, fuller in the mouth and almost exotic in scent, compared to those from the north.
-In blind tastings, connoisseurs often recognise Castelnuovo Brunellos by their voluptuous yet elegant character – Guido Di Spenza of the Mastrojanni winery notes that in 15 years of tasting, he almost always picks out the Castelnuovo wines.
+This is the warmest sub-region of Brunello: summers can be scorching, and the Sangiovese effortlessly reaches full ripeness here.
+At the same time, the proximity of Monte Amiata and the open valleys provide cooling at night and ample breeze.
+The result is a fascinating balance : Brunellos from Castelnuovo dell'Abate often combine the depth, body, and rich fruitiness of a warm climate with the freshness and aromatic refinement of a cooler terroir.
+Wines from these slopes (150–400 m altitude) are typically darker in color, fuller in the mouth, and almost exotic in aroma compared to those from the north.
+In blind tastings, connoisseurs often recognise Castelnuovo Brunellos by their voluptuous yet elegant character – Guido Di Spenza of the Mastrojanni winery, for example, notes that in 15 years of tasting, he almost always picks out the Castelnuovo wines.

-Castelnuovo dell'Abate saw a major expansion of plantings in the 1990s as producers from cooler northern zones sought land here to smoothen and ripen their tannic wines.
-Thanks to deliberate planting (such as row orientation to prevent sunburn) and careful vineyard management, the best wines from Castelnuovo are not lumbering “fruit bombs” but controlled, balanced powerhouses .
-Andrea Cortonesi of Azienda Uccelliera – a top estate in the area – points out that Castelnuovo’s unique style is now recognised worldwide and loved by collectors.
-Here, too, one finds a patchwork of soil types (from sand and clay to limestone), which contributes to the complexity of aromas.
-In lower areas near the Orcia river, the Sangiovese thrives on sandier soils (providing aroma and softness), while higher up there is more lime and galestro in the soil (providing structure and freshness).
-An interesting phenomenon is that differences in altitude within this one sub-area already create variation: for example, the Poggio di Sotto winery harvests the grapes from its lowest plots a month earlier than those from the highest vineyards in Castelnuovo This illustrates how microclimate and location play a major role even locally.
+Castelnuovo dell'Abate saw a major expansion of plantings in the 1990s as producers from cooler northern zones sought land here to soften and ripen their tannic wines.
+Thanks to conscious planting (for example, row orientation to prevent sunburn) and careful vineyard management, Castelnuovo's best wines are not cumbersome "fruit bombs," but controlled, balanced powerhouses .
+Andrea Cortonesi of Azienda Uccelliera—a top estate in this area—emphasizes that Castelnuovo's unique style is now recognized worldwide and beloved by collectors.
+Here, one also finds a patchwork of soil types (from sand and clay to limestone), which contributes to the complexity of aromas.
+In lower elevations near the Orcia River, Sangiovese thrives on sandier soils (providing aroma and softness), while higher elevations contain more lime and galestro (providing structure and freshness).
+Interestingly, elevation differences within this single sub-region already create variation: for example, the Poggio di Sotto winery harvests the grapes from its lowest plots a month earlier than those from the highest vineyards in Castelnuovo.
+This illustrates how microclimate and location play a major role, even locally.

-All in all, the Brunellos of Castelnuovo dell'Abate deliver the ultimate balance : lush fruit and power (thanks to the southern heat) coupled with lively acidity, floral and spicy aromas, and a certain refinement that makes for excellent elegance in bottle ageing .
-No wonder this "unofficial sub-zone" has become a favorite of many Brunello lovers in recent years.
+All in all, the Brunellos from Castelnuovo dell'Abate deliver ultimate balance : lush fruit and power (thanks to the southern heat) coupled with vibrant acidity, floral and herbal aromas, and a certain refinement that lends excellent elegance to bottle aging .
+It's no wonder that this "unofficial subzone" has become a favorite of many Brunello enthusiasts in recent years.

 Major producers (Southeast/Castelnuovo dell'Abate): Poggio di Sotto , Ciacci Piccolomini d'Aragona , Mastrojanni, Uccelliera, Le Ragnaie (Fornace vineyard), Stella di Campalto, Caparzo (Vigna La Casa near Sant'Antimo).